hamewang/SMSkinMagnifierSDK/README.md

 ## License

-MMTakeImage is available under the MIT license.
+SMSkinMagnifierSDK is available under the MIT license.
 See the LICENSE file for more info.